AdobeDocs/developers-animatesdk-docs/CompiledClipInstance_object/compiledClipInstan12.md

 #### Description

 Property; a string that specifies the color mode, as identified in the Symbol Properties dialog.
-Valid values are “none”, “brightness”, “tint”, “alpha”, and “advanced”.
+Valid values are "none", "brightness", "tint", "alpha", and "advanced".

 #### Example